 → Before we get into the details, we recommend reading our Ultimate Guide to Peventive Maintenance.

 The first step in creating a maintenance plan is to define the final goal.
 What’s your purpose?
 To save money with maintenance?
 To avoid breakdowns that have compromised the normal functioning of the company in the past?
 To protect expensive equipment that you cannot easily replace?

 Having clear goals is essential, because without them you will not be able to establish priorities, and without priorities you will not be able to allocate resources.
 In a factory, for example, the main objective is to keep the entire production line up and running – more than saving money on lift or air conditioning maintenance.

 There is no universal recipe.
 Your goals may even change depending on the company’s financial moment or due to external factors.
 We just had a good example: during the COVID-19 pandemic, many hotels reduced preventive maintenance to minimum services.

 Also think about what has failed to achieve these goals.
 Lack of technicians?
 Lack of communication between departments?
 Did you miss the deadlines?
 You didn’t have spare parts to solve the malfunction?
 Is the current maintenance software insufficient?
 Or could the malfunction not be prevented at all?

 |💡 The greatest return of preventive maintenance will be on assets with predictable behaviour, that is, that need maintenance after x amount of time or y usage cycles (for example, air conditioners, elevators, water heaters, car fleets, exhaust fans, cold chambers).|

 2. Do an asset inventory and a task list

 The second stage of the preventive maintenance plan is to map the assets, divided by equipment families.
-It is easier to map visually if you use a CMMS or IMMP (Intelligent Maintenance Management Platform) with that functionality.
+It is easier to map visually if you use an IMMP (Intelligent Maintenance Management Platform) with that functionality.